djh1997/proj324/log.md

 # 9/04/2018

-implement addwifi so i can add wifi AP's easier using Telegram
+implement addwifi so I can add wifi AP's easier using Telegram

+# 12/04/2018

+tidy debugging prints and improve access error text

+# 17/04/2018

+redesign the fame for capacitive board and tidy deinitialization of camera

+# 20/04/2018

+add print to debug toggle, add commenting, add link to access error reply, start making install script to install dependencies

+# 22/04/2018

+add time to boot and reboot reply to calculate reboot time

+# 23/04/2018

+tidy code and make pep257 compliant, only update LCD on value change in manual mode

+# 24/04/2018

+work on report and get new arms cut